-Canary Deployment is an approach to mitigating the risks of a new update to existing software bringing it to production by sequentially testing without involving users and then involving a small number of users and when it works fine, they deploy it entirely.
+Canary Deployment is an approach to mitigating the risks of a new update to existing software bringing it to production.
+This is done by sequentially testing without involving users and then involving a small number of users and when it works fine, deploy it entirely.

 The key idea in a Canary deployment, is to gradually enable your new feature to your users.
 Initially you probably want to validate the new implementation for a few of your internal testers.
 Proven okay, the next step would be to enable the new implementation for a handful of your internal users, e.g. all employees of the company.
 Then the new implementation should gradually be enabled for a larger and larger part of the user population.
 Each iteration is supported by carefully considering key metrics of the application; performance numbers, reported issues and similar are examples.